LividJava/legendary-enigma/notes/places.md

 ## Settlements
-Settlements are dotted everywhere throughout the island, and generally have a population size of >5-15 people.
+Settlements are dotted everywhere throughout the island, and generally have a population size of >5-15 people.npc.
 Small and quaint, are mostly comprised of friends or families.

 ### Notable Settlements
 [[Shelia's Camp (minor)|places.shelias-camp]]